25th August 2020

 Understandably, this drove a sharp rise in virtual alternatives to physical activities, from viewing a house to hosting an event to filming a show.
 But for these types of experiences to work, we need compelling visuals that are as lifelike as possible – and that’s where creating highly accurate 3D assets is key.

 Virtual copies of real places

-The BBC recently ran a report on the uptake in virtual property viewings since coronavirus hit, with VR viewings tripling in the first month of lockdown alone.
-This is a trend that’s set to continue – and not just in the housing market.
+A 2020 report from the BBC noted an uptake in virtual property viewings since coronavirus hit, with VR viewings tripling in the first month of lockdown alone.
+And that trend has continued – not just in the housing market.
 With the virus severely curtailing travel, and local lockdowns and quarantines implemented at a moment’s notice, our ability to visit places and mix freely with others has changed indefinitely.
-To survive, businesses and sectors are turning to virtual solutions.
+To survive, businesses and sectors have turned to virtual solutions.
 Anything from location scouting to a training simulation requires realistic environments – and creating a 3D experience is fast becoming the best solution.

 With that in mind, it’s unsurprising that we’ve been seeing a surge in the use of techniques such as photogrammetry and laser scanning as a way to quickly and accurately create 3D representations of places, objects and sometimes even people.
 And while these techniques have been around for years, recent advances in technology mean that they’re more easily accessible than they’ve ever been before – which is good news both for professional and amateur content creators.